trevsuth/embedding_playground/README.md

 # Embedding Playground
-## Me teaching me about embeddings and  the genesim lib
+## Me teaching me about embeddings and  the gensim lib

 All examples are built off the 50 dimension, 6B glove embeddings.
 To prepare your working directory:
 - Download https://nlp.stanford.edu/data/glove.6B.zip from https://nlp.stanford.edu/projects/glove/